mwelss-fhg/federation/docs/developer-guide.rst

 API
 ~~~

-All APIs encode the response in JSON.
+All APIs except the artifact and document content APIs, encode the response in JSON.
+The artifact and document content APIs return unencoded data.
-There is a top level envelope containing error information, and under the entry 'responseBody' it contains the actual content.
+For other APIs, there is a top level envelope containing error information, and under the entry 'responseBody' it contains the actual content.
 All identifiers are UUIDs.
 The following endpoints are defined: